-The soccer field is built on a total carpet area of length 10.4 m and width 7.4 m.
-The carpet should have a flat wooden base underneath.
+The soccer field consists of 8mm artificial turf mounted on a flat wooden base with a total area of length 10.4 m and width 7.4 m.
 Care should be taken to ensure the field is as flat and level as possible.
 Additionally, the wooden base should be well supported and should not give when humans stand or walk on it.

 The dimensions of the soccer field are shown in Figure 1.
 Note that the penalty cross is a cross and there is a dash at center field.
+White field lines should be made of the same 8mm artificial turf, but in white (i.e., made of white artificial turf and not painted).

 The construction and placement of the goals is depicted in Figure 2 and Figure 3.
 The support structure for the net shall be made with small black, white, or gray bars or cylinders.
 The support structure shall be constructed exactly as shown in Figure 3.